 - Constitutional Challenge in Minnesota Mining Matter.
 Representation of property owners on constitutional challenge to county ordinance that banned industrial sand mining for out-of-state uses, but allowed the same type of mining for local, construction uses.
 Challenge based upon due process, equal protection and dormant Commerce Clause violations.

-- Inverse Condemnation Claim.
-Won summary judgment in December 2015 on an inverse condemnation claim in which the court held that the loss of the client’s highway access was a compensable taking of a property right and ordered MnDOT to commence condemnation proceedings to determine the just compensation that must be paid to the client for the loss of access.
+- Inverse Condemnation Claims.
+Won summary judgment in two separate inverse condemnation actions where the court held that the loss of the client’s highway access was a compensable taking of a property right and ordered MnDOT to commence condemnation proceedings to determine the just compensation that must be paid to the client for the loss of access.

 - Property Tax Counsel to Fortune 100 Company.
 Representing Twin Cities-based Fortune 100 company on property tax issues and appeals for more than 20 properties, including corporate headquarters.